openlibhums/nglp_importer/README.md

 In Keycloak, you _must_ reset the password for every user on every realm and set the value to a non-temporary password.
 If you get "bad credentials" when trying to login, this is likely the problem.

+Uploads to WDP are handled by TUS.
+However, a notable limit on TUS when using the AWS S3 backend is that chunk sizes cannot be smaller than 5MB.
+This client uses 20MB chunks.

-For CSV import of URLs you must have a column titled "URL".
+For CSV import of URLs you must have a column in the file titled "URL".

 ## Requirements notes
 This project uses: